 Supervised Learning Algorithms Use Cases

-The most common fields of use for supervised learning are price prediction and trend forecasting in sales, retail commerce, and stock trading.
-In both cases, an algorithm uses incoming data to assess possibility and calculate possible outcomes.
+The most common fields of use for supervised learning algorithm is price prediction and trend forecasting in sales, retail commerce, and stock trading.
+In both cases, an algorithm uses incoming data to assess the possibility and calculate possible outcomes.

-Business cases for supervised learning include ad tech operations as part of ad content delivery sequence.
-The role of supervised learning algorithm there is to assess possible prices of ad spaces and its value during the real-time bidding process and also keep the budget spending under specific limitations (for example, the price range of a single buy and overall budget for a certain period).
+Business cases for supervised learning method include ad tech operations as part of the ad content delivery sequence.
+The role of the supervised learning system there is to assess possible prices of ad spaces and its value during the real-time bidding process and also keep the budget spending under specific limitations (for example, the price range of a single buy and overall budget for a certain period).

-Unsupervised Learning is the one that does not involve direct control of the developer.
-If the main point of supervised machine learning is that you know the results and need to sort out the data, then in case of unsupervised machine learning algorithms the desired results are unknown and yet to be defined.
+Unsupervised Learning is one that does not involve direct control of the developer.
+If the main point of supervised machine learning is that you know the results and need to sort out the new data, then in the case of unsupervised learning algorithm the desired results are unknown and yet to be defined.